Glenn Ryle

-Glenn Ryle Schnitker (1927-1993) was a long-time television personality in Cincinnati, Ohio.
+Glenn Ryle Schnitker (1927–1993) was an American television personality based in Cincinnati, Ohio.
 He is best remembered by Cincinnatians for hosting the Skipper Ryle Show for seventeen years on WKRC Television.

 Early life

 Ryle attended Western Hills High School in Cincinnati during World War II.
 A member of the class of 1945, he became a member of the second of five chapters of the Cincinnati-based Fraternity Triginta Optimi.
 At age 17, Ryle left school to enter military service with the United States Marines.
 At one point in his service career he briefly participated in a War Bond drive with war hero Pappy Boyington.

 Following his discharge, Ryle was a civilian advisor for the Israeli military in the Middle East during the time when this territory was being created.
 In June 1950 Ryle was recalled to active duty with the start of hostilities in the Korean War.
 He served in Korea just over a year.